- Education and Science»

-The Bose-Einstein Condensate and What It May Reveal About Matter
+What Is The Bose-Einstein Condensate and What Does it Tell Us About Matter?

 Breathe deep.
 Have a drink of water.
 Step on the ground.
-In those three actions you have had an interaction with a gas, a liquid, and a solid.
-These are the forms of matter that you have daily encounters with but a fourth fundamental one exists in the form of plasma, or highly ionized gas.
+In those three actions you have had an interaction with a gas, a liquid, and a solid, or the traditional three phases of matter.
+These are the forms that you have daily encounters with but a fourth fundamental one exists in the form of plasma, or highly ionized gas.
 But just because these are the main forms of matter does not mean that others do not exist.
 One of the strangest is so odd because it involves a gas at low temperatures.
 Normally, when you get colder the more solid something becomes, but not this matter.
 It is a gas that is so close to absolute zero that it begins to display quantum effects on a larger scale.
 We call it the Bose-Einstein Condensate.

 Now this BEC is made of bosons, or particles that do not have a problem occupying the same wave function with one another.
-This is the key to their behavior and a big component as to the difference between them and fermions, which do not act that way.
+This is the key to their behavior and a big component as to the difference between them and fermions, which do not want to have their probability functions overlapped like that.
 As it turns out, depending on the wave function and the temperature, one can get a group of bosons to begin to act like a giant wave.
 Moreover, the more and more you add to it the greater the function becomes, overruling the particle identity of the boson.
 And believe me, it has got some weird properties that scientists have made extensive use of (Lee).

 Closing in on the Wave